jemyJR/jemyJR/projects-readme/kimofit-README.md

 - **Categories:** When selecting Warm-up Exercises, users can choose between two categories: Upper Body and Lower Body.
 - **Hero Animation:** A smooth animation occurs when navigating between the category selection (Upper Body or Lower Body) and the exercise slider screen.
+- **Shimmer Widget:** While data is being loaded from the API, a shimmer widget is displayed to improve the user experience.
 - **Exercise Slider:** Each category leads to a slider showing different exercises, accompanied by a GIF and customizable fields:

 1. Reps